What is Amyotrophic Lateral Sclerosis?

 Increased Fatigue: Everyday activities, like walking your dog or playing a game, might leave you feeling more tired than before.
 It’s like running a race without having enough sleep.

-Emotional Changes: People with ALS might feel more sad, happy, or angry than usual without a clear reason.
+Emotional Changes: People with ALS might feel sad, happy, or angry more than usual without an apparent reason.
 It’s like having a rollercoaster of emotions.

-Cognitive Changes: Some people might find it hard to concentrate, remember things, or make decisions.
+Cognitive Changes: Some people struggle to concentrate, remember things, or make decisions.
 It’s like when your computer runs slowly and takes time to open files.

 Understanding the Progression